swe-fall-2024/soundbytes/Sprint3.md

 - **Routing and Navigation**: Refined the navbar and page routing for smoother and more predictable navigation.

 ## Backend Unit Tests
-Implemented using Go’s `testing` package and `github.com/stretchr/testify/assert`, the following backend functionalities were rigorously tested:

 ### TestRegisterHandler
 - Tests user registration and ensures the password is hashed.